• Skip to content

 • Sauerbruch Hutton.

-Students have also started their own studios or businesses.
-Others have taken a career in teaching and academia, with research study potential offered through the university’s doctoral college.
+Some students have started their own studios or businesses, while others have taken a career in teaching and academia, with research study potential offered through the university’s doctoral college.

 Building your employability